-Other government grants: This includes SEN funding from Thurrock Council and pupil premium funding (LAC) from Essex County Council.
+Other government grants: This includes SEN and early years funding from Thurrock Council and pupil premium funding (LAC) from Essex County Council.

-DFE/ ESFA capital grants include CIF and devolved formula capital grant.
+DFE/ ESFA capital grants include CIF and devolved formula capital grant .

-The transfer of funds relate to movements in fixed assets and the use of academy reserves to cover the excess of restricted expenditure over restricted income.
+The transfer of funds relate to use of reserves for capital expenditure and to fund the overspend on GAG.